Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

-Clearly, $F_1'\cap L=\emptyset$ and also $F_1'\cap S=F_1\cap S$.
-So we need to show only that the new family is also a pseudo-disk family and has strictly less intersections between the boundaries of its members.
+Clearly, $F_1'\cap L=\emptyset$ and we made sure that $F_1'\cap S=F_1\cap S$.
+So we need to show only that the new family is also a pseudo-disk family and has strictly fewer intersections between the boundaries of its members.

-Consider now an intersection of $l_1$ with the boundary of some $F_3$.
-By definition, it must be $c_i$ for some $2\le i\le i-1$.
+Consider now an intersection of $l_1'$ with the boundary of some $F_3$.
+By definition, it must be $c_i$ for some $2\le i\le s-1$.
 The half-edge $\gamma_i$ containing $c_i$ has an endpoint on $l_2$, which is an intersection point of the boundaries of $F_3$ and $F_2$.
-Using our observation from the beginning of the proof, the maximal curve inside $L$ whose starting point is this intersection ends on $l_1$, which was an intersection of the boundary of $F_1$ with the boundary of $F_3$.
+Using our observation from the beginning of the proof, the maximal curve inside $L$ whose starting point is this intersection has the other endpoint on $l_1$ and is an intersection point of the boundary of $F_1$ with the boundary of $F_3$.
 Arguing now in the opposite direction, for every intersection point of $l_1$ with a boundary of some $F_3$ there is a corresponding intersection point on $l_2$ and then also on $l_1'$ with the boundary of $F_3$.
 We conclude that the intersection points on the boundary of $F_1$ and $F_1'$ are in bijection except for the two intersection points of the boundaries of $F_1$ and $F_2$ as the boundaries of $F_1'$ and $F_2$ do not intersect.
 This implies that the family is still a pseudo-disk family and that the overall number of intersection points of boundaries decreased by $2$, finishing the proof. \end{proof}

 \begin{defi} Given a point set $S$, we say that a pseudo-disk family $\F$ \emph{respects} $S$ if for every pair of pseudo-disks $F_1,F_2\in \F$,

 \end{defi}

 \begin{obs} If a pseudo-disk family $\F$ respects $S$, then by definition for every subset $S'\subseteq S$ there is at most one pseudo-disk $F$ such that $F\cap S=S'$. \end{obs}